 Having one or more risk factors does not mean you will definitely get cancer.
 And if you do not have any risk factors, it does not mean you will not get vulval cancer.

 The risk of developing vulval cancer increases with age.
-Most of the women who are diagnosed with vulval cancer are aged 65 or over.
+Most people who are diagnosed with vulval cancer are aged 65 or over.

-Vulval lichen sclerosus (LS) and vulval lichen planus (LP)
+Lichen sclerosus (LS) and lichen planus (LP)